Sierra Leone Rising: Completed projects

 The Kposowa Foundation helped to rebuild the home economics building at Bumpe High School which was burned down by the rebels during the civil war.

 Boys and girls dormitories were built so that children who lived ten miles away did not have to walk to school every day.
 This improvement also helped to ensure that the children attended school on a regular basis.

 The Bumpe High School library was rebuilt allowing students to have access to books which is rare in Sierra Leone.

+Newly rehabilitated staff quarters for the recruiting of female teachers at Bumpe High School.

+Bicycles are provided for students who walk several miles daily to attend Bumpe High School.

+A new computer lab was built at Bumpe High School where girls are learning coding.

 Ongoing projects

 Because public school is not free in Sierra Leone, the Kposowa Foundation is looking to create a scholarship fund for those who cannot afford an education.
 The Kposowa Foundation is gathering supplies for the Home Economics Building such as sewing machines, pots, pans, utensils, gas cookers, freezers, etc.

 The Dining Hall is being rebuilt.
 When the project is finished it will serve as not only a cafeteria but a central meeting place to share artwork, poetry, and to have discussions.